 Show your dad some love with a special Father's Day brunch at Rock Elm.
 Details coming soon.

 If it’s been a hard week, you deserve to reward yourself with a classy brunch at Pittsburgh Blue.
 Savor the Prime Rib Benedict or Prime Rib Hash, and there’s no wrong choice when it comes to the steak and eggs – choose from hanger, sirloin, ribeye, filet and bone-in NY strip.
 Start with an appetizer of Bourbon-Maple Glazed Bacon, a side of creamy bleu hash browns or house-made English muffins.
 And if you’ve been up for a while, Pittsburgh Blue’s lunch menu is sure to satisfy.

 Mad Hatter Restaurant & Tea House

 Another spot where brunch isn’t reserved for Sundays is the Mad Hatter Restaurant & Tea House.
-Situated in an historic house on the banks of the Rum River in Anoka, Mad Hatter provides a truly unique dining experience with its fabulous high tea services and scrumptious brunch menu.
+Situated in a historic house on the banks of the Rum River in Anoka, Mad Hatter provides a unique dining experience with its fabulous high tea services and scrumptious brunch menu.
 A dish not to be missed is the Crab Cake Tweedle Puff – an herbed crab cake, poached egg, sautéed artisan greens and hollandaise sauce stacked inside a pâte á choux pastry puff, served with a choice of soup, honey-lavender dressed greens, brunch potatoes, sweet potato fries or grits.
 Wow!
 More options that will get your mouth watering include the Pulled Pork Stuffed French Toast, Pumpkin Apple Stuffed French Toast, Pepper Bacon-Sausage Benedict and the meat and veggie skillets.
 Everything can be enjoyed with a gigantic mimosa.

 Mad Jack’s Sports Café